it’s about me,

 Better to do simple things with excellent style than draw a mediocre result from magnificent intentions.

 To spend the majority of my productive time practicing what I enjoy and what I’m good at.
-To spend the balance expanding that range of skills.
+To spend the balance growing, learning, and exploring to expand that range of skills.

 Keep busy – Being productive is the best tonic for melancholy.